 The guidelines are illuminated, which makes it super easy to find your tent in the dark after a midnight toilet break.
 This super simple but effective feature makes this tent ever more favourable.

-The flysheet, groundsheet and inner tent are completely fire retardant, which is excellent for peace of mind when using outdoor cooking stoves or perhaps a little campfire.
+The flysheet, groundsheet and inner tent are completely fire retardant, which is excellent for peace of mind when using outdoor cooking stoves near the tent.
+Not to mention the odd spark from the nearest campfire.

 The spacious interior is ideal for 6 people with all their belongings and camping furniture.
 The ventilated bedrooms with extra-large windows allow for lots of light and a cool temperature, as tents usually can get very warm in the heat.